simranbains9810/agentic_hedge_fund/README.md

-# 🕵️‍♀️ Multi agentic collaboration for financial analysis 🕵️‍♀️
+# 🕵️‍♀️ Multi agentic collaboration for hedge fund analysis 🕵️‍♀️

 This project presents a proof of concept for testing how agent workflows can be used to make trading decisions.
 It explores how several agents can work together: